How Much Does a Plumber Cost? The Average Rate for Hiring a Plumber

 The main water line is the lifeblood of your plumbing system.
 When it has a problem, you’ll hear rumbling in the pipes or see gushing water outside the house.
 Repairing a main line leak costs $750, but replacing it with a new installation costs an average of $1,500, although it could go as high as $4,000.
 Until a pro surveys the damage from a main line leak, it’s hard to know how much a plumber will cost for this job.

 Drains have a way of getting clogged over time, even if we try to prevent the wrong items from going down them.
-Unclogging a sink or drain usually isn’t a difficult task, so you could hire a handyperson to complete the job for around $45 per hour.
+Unclogging a sink or drain usually isn’t a difficult task, so you could hire the best handyperson services near you to complete the job.
 Serious clogs could cost up to $200 to repair, so prevention is key to saving money on this cost.

 If the drain lines are already installed when putting in a new sink, you won’t have to pay as much.
 Kitchen sinks tend to cost more to install since they are bigger and often include a garbage disposal.
 Bathroom sinks are usually a simpler, straightforward installation.
 The average cost of sink installation is $200 to $525.

 Basic radiator repairs are usually charged at a flat fee of $60 to $80.
 A plumber can help diagnose a leaky, noisy, or malfunctioning radiator.
-If you have a water heater that needs repair, expect to pay $550 on average.
+If you have a water heater that needs repair, expect to pay between $150 and $750.

 Sump Pump Installation

 Some areas need sump pumps to help remove excess water that could accumulate under a house.
-Installing a sump pump could cost $650 to $1,800, depending on the system’s complexity.
-You can install one of two types of sump pump: pedestal, which costs $70 to $400, or submersible, which costs $140 to $300.
-Repairing a sump pump could cost between $300 and $700.
+Installing a sump pump could cost $639 to $1,977, depending on the system’s complexity.
+You can install one of two types of sump pump: pedestal, which costs $60 to $170, or submersible, which costs $100 to $400.
+Repairing a sump pump averages around $510.

 Water Heater Installation